iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 So it seems we can surmise that sharks and octopuses have separate evolutionary paths that are older than dinosaurs, and that's all that GPT-4 thinks is important *no matter where it's mentioned in the conversation.*

-## So...
-GPT-4 can't generate a realistic debate between these two?
+## Does this mean GPT-4 can't generate a realistic debate between these two?

 Here's the twist: it totally can.
 GPT-4 is completely capable of generating this conversation.
 I gave it this prompt:

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 Can you generate a script where they take turns arguing, and each speaks at least 5 times?

-In response, it generates this conversation, which I'll display as a chat.
-Feel free to skim it, since you'll get the idea after a few back-and-forths.
+In response, it generated the conversation below.
+Feel free to skim it if you're not into octo-shark facts, since you'll get the idea after a few back-and-forths.

 <ChatConversation
   conversation={[